thekalinga/thekalinga.in/_posts/2019-03-22-consistency-thru-compensation-in-micro-services/2019-03-22-consistency-thru-compensation-in-micro-services.md

 ![{{page.title}}](consistency-failures.jpg){:.featured-image.img-fluid.margin-auto}

-This article addresses the consistency aspect in micro services environment where a transaction need to span more than one micro service
+This article addresses the eventual consistency aspect of transactions in micro services environment where a transaction spans more than one micro service & transaction failure midway is imminent

 ## Existing business usecase